PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-09 10:04:52
+Last updated: 2024-04-09 10:05:30
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen